Online Descriptor Enhancement via Self-Labelling Triplets for Visual Data Association: Abstract

 \section{Abstract}

+Object-level data association is central to robotic applications such as tracking-by-detection and object-level simultaneous localization and mapping.
+While current learned visual data association methods outperform hand-crafted algorithms, many rely on large collections of domain-specific training examples that can be difficult to obtain without prior knowledge.
+Additionally, such methods often remain fixed during inference-time and do not harness observed information to better their performance.
 We propose a self-supervised method for incrementally refining visual descriptors to improve performance in the task of object-level visual data association.
-Our method optimizes deep descriptor generators online, by fine-tuning a widely available network pre-trained for image classification.
+Our method optimizes deep descriptor generators online, by continuously training a widely available image classification network pre-trained with domain-independent data.
 We show that earlier layers in the network outperform later-stage layers for the data association task while also allowing for a 94\% reduction in the number of parameters, enabling the online optimization.
-We show that choosing positive examples separated by large temporal distances and negative examples close in the descriptor space improves the quality of the learned descriptors for the multi-object tracking task.
-Finally, we demonstrate a MOTA score of 21.25\% on the 2D-MOT-2015 dataset using visual information alone, outperforming methods that incorporate motion information.
+We show that self-labelling challenging triplets--choosing positive examples separated by large temporal distances and negative examples close in the descriptor space--improves the quality of the learned descriptors for the multi-object tracking task.
+Finally, we demonstrate that our approach surpasses other visual data-association methods applied to a tracking-by-detection task, and show that it provides better performance-gains when compared to other methods that attempt to adapt to observed information.